rezkhaleghi/pj-player/README.md

 # PJ-Player

-PJ-Player is a Rust-based application that allows users to search, download, and stream audio tracks directly from the terminal.
+PJ-Player is a Rust-based application that allows users to search, DOWNLOAD or STREAM audio tracks directly from the terminal.
 Users can search for music from various sources like YouTube, Internet Archive, and more.
-The program supports streaming music instantly using tools like yt-dlp and ffplay, as well as downloading audio using external tools like yt-dlp and wget.
+The program supports streaming music instantly using tools like yt-dlp and ffplay (and cava for Audio Visualizer), as well as downloading audio using external tools like yt-dlp and wget.
 Whether you want to stream your favorite songs or download them for offline listening, PJ-Player makes it easy to access and enjoy music from multiple platforms through their respective APIs.

 ## Features